-This qualification is recognised entry-level qualification for employment in the Hospitality industry.
-The course would suit students who are interested in a career in the Tourism and Hospitality Industry, working in hotels, motels, restaurants, clubs, catering organisations, resorts, travel and tourism organisations.
+This qualification is recognised as an entry-level qualification for employment in the Hospitality industry.
+The course would suit students who are interested in a career in the Tourism and Hospitality Industry, particularly working in front-of-house roles serving hospitality customers.
 Students may also wish to complete this course for general interest and to assist in part-time work while undertaking further study.

 This is a 240 hour course that runs over 2 years.
 It may be possible to undertake a 120 hour course in Hospitality.

 The 120hr in F&B is only available to students who have already completed at least 3 modules of the 240hr course.

 This is a Board Developed Course, Category B. Students who complete the 240 hour course may sit for the optional HSC exam.
 Mandatory units of competency from the list below are examined.

 One Category B course (2 units) may be counted towards the calculation of the ATAR for university entrance.
 Students not wishing to achieve an ATAR need not sit the HSC examination.

 NSW Education Standards Authority (NESA) requires students to complete a minimum of 70 hours of work placement.
 Work placement is a mandatory component of the course and must be completed prior to the student’s last HSC exam.